Kangaroo Valley Holidays & Travel Guide

 Best Restaurants & Pubs in Kangaroo Valley

-With rich volcanic soil ideal for viticulture (grape-growing), Kangaroo Valley also produces some delicious drops.
+Hot tip: with rich volcanic soil ideal for viticulture (grape-growing), Kangaroo Valley also produces some delicious drops.
 For a taste of them, visit the only winery in Kangaroo Valley proper, Yarrawa Estate Vineyard, which sees the growing of citrus, apples, macadamias, pecans and walnuts, too.
-Further afield, in Berry, a 30-minute drive away, is the sprawling Silos Estate, where you can book in for a tasting experience, complete with a grazing platter.

 Tours and Packages for Kangaroo Valley